-3.0 Units / 3.0 hours LEC Credit course for letter grade only This course will explore the predictable behavioral changes humans experience throughout their lifetime, from birth to
+This course will explore the predictable behavioral changes humans experience throughout their lifetime, from birth to aging and death.

 PSY-212 Personality Theories

 This course will explore the major historical and contemporary theories of personality and the application of these theories to the understanding and analysis of human behavior.